 While they are away from their PC simply navigate to this website (updatefaker.com) and click on one of the appropriate themes below.
-Once they arrive back at their computer they will almost certainly start to freak out.
+Once they arrive back at their personal computer they will almost certainly start to freak out.

 You decide how long you want to let them suffer in frustration before telling them it's just a prank website.

 Press F11 to maximize the browser window for full immersion.
 (You can press F11 again to exit fullscreen mode)

 Press ENTER for a bluescreen of death.
 (This will really get them worried)

 Try to keep a straight face the entire time. (hold your laugh!)

 We are not responsible for possible revenge actions involving your own computer ;)

 The idea behind updatefaker.com originates almost a decade ago in an obscure Steam group chat.
 "Wouldn't it be funny if you could fake system updates?"
 That's basically all it took for this idea to take off.
 Still, it took quite some time (several years) before the website would actually go live.
 A huge thank you to Vlovsky for providing us with the code for the various fake system update screens.

 Ever since the launch of updatefaker.com we've been flooded with positive feedback from around the world both online and in real life.
-And everyone who's ever fallen victim to update faker will never leave their PC unattended again, which certainly is a good thing.
+And everyone who's ever fallen victim to Update Faker will never leave their PC unattended again, which certainly is a good thing.
 You never know what bad things people are up to.
 This website is literally one of the least bad things that can happen to an unattended PC.